Logarithm Calculator

 The Three Common Bases

-Common loglog(x) or log₁₀(x)10pH scale, decibels, Richter scale, order of magnitude
+Common loglog(x) or log₁₀(x)10pH scale, decibels, Richter scale, order-of-magnitude estimates

 Binary loglog₂(x)2Computer science, information theory, algorithm complexity